UrielCh/voicemaker/README.md

 ### Cache and log

-Buy default every generated speech will be cached in the ~/.tts directory, a log.txt will also be added and will conains all cached request.
+By default, every generated speech will be cached in the ~/.tts directory; a log.txt will also be added and will contain all cached requests.